Skip to content

 ### The Honest Comparison Transfer paper is great for testing designs and making one-off gifts, but it does not hold up well enough for resale products.
 If you are selling custom shirts — even at craft fairs or online — DTF transfers from a supplier will give your customers a drastically better product at a comparable per-shirt cost.
 See our supplier directory for DTF transfer providers with no minimums.

-Best Transfer Paper for Shirts
+What Is the Best Transfer Paper for Shirts?

 When choosing transfer paper, consider: